 6. Buoy Health

-When a patient is detected of cancer, then the first thing they seek for is knowledge about the disease.
-Although many resources are available but accumulating all in one place and going through them may take a toll on the patient.
+When a patient is detected of cancer, then the first thing they seek is knowledge about the disease.
+Although many resources are available, accumulating all in one place and going through them may take a toll on the patient.
 That is how came into existence the CancerChatbot by CSource that offers detailed information on cancer and related topics.
 Whenever the user types any query, the chatbot responds with trusted information from its database.
 The information provided is by a virtual assistant or conversational software.
-However, you can trust them as the chatbot fetches data from resources supplied by cancer patients, their family, and friends.
+However, you can trust them as the chatbot fetches data from resources supplied by cancer patients, their families, and friends.

-The patient can either chat directly with a licensed physician in the app or can get generic information by talking with the virtual assistant.
-Once the questions are typed in, the GYANT compares those symptoms with millions of medical data fed into its algorithm and accordingly makes recommendations on what to do next.
+The patient can either chat directly with a licensed physician in the app or get generic information by talking with the virtual assistant.
+Once the questions are typed in, the GYANT compares those symptoms with millions of medical data fed into its algorithm and makes recommendations on what to do next.

-Depression is the common cause of mental ill health that goes untreated most of the time.
+Depression is the common cause of mental ill-health that goes untreated most of the time.
 Often the patient feels afraid or uncomfortable to share their agony with another human who can be a licensed mental health professional or a psychologist.
 As a result, they continue suffering from the pangs of a depressed life.

 The very purpose of introducing chatbots is to make customer interactions easier.
 In today’s busy life schedule, often visiting the doctor or the hospital may not be feasible.
 That is when patients look for convenience and what option can be better than using chatbots.

 The virtual assistants that are already in the market have received positive responses.
 They have been successfully keeping customers engaged by addressing their queries on time.
-Especially in the healthcare sector, implementation of chatbots is proving to be of great help.
+Especially in the healthcare sector, the implementation of chatbots is proving to be of great help.